-Vantage Circle organizes Virtual Walkathon to promote corporate employee health
+Vantage Circle organizes Virtual Walkathon to promote Corporate Employee Health

 Make Every Step Count

-Delhi, India, 2021-Jan-19 — /EPR Network/ — In a bid to contribute to corporate employee health across the globe, Vantage Circle is hosting a Global Corporate Virtual Walkathon to mark its 10th anniversary under its flagship product Vantage Fit from 30th January-1st March 2021.
+Texas, USA, 2021-Jan-19 — /EPR Network/ — In a bid to contribute to the corporate employee health across the globe, Vantage Circle is hosting a Global Corporate Virtual Walkathon to mark its 10th anniversary under its flagship product Vantage Fit from 30th January-1st March 2021.

 Covid-19 has led to many challenges and the health of the greater section has been adversely affected.
 On the occasion, Mr. Anjan Pathak , the CTO and Co-Founder of Vantage Circle said, “Through the Global Corporate Virtual Walkathon, we want to encourage the corporate community to take a resolution to adopt a healthy and fit lifestyle.
 As walking is known to be one of the best ways to maintain a healthy lifestyle and to drive away from the monotonous work from home environment, Vantage Fit urges all the employees to be a part of this change towards a fitter lifestyle.”